kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 ### Single-node etcd cluster

-Use a single-node etcd cluster only for testing purpose.
+Use a single-node etcd cluster only for testing purposes.

 1. Run the following: